notaryproject/notation/specs/scenarios/trust-store-and-trust-policy.md

             /publicly-trusted-tsa
                 tsa-cert1.pem
 ```
-And here is how the policy should look like before deployint the Wabbit Networks Batch service:
+And here is how the policy should look like before deploying the Wabbit Networks Batch service:

 ```
 {